gfszr/dotfiles/README.md

 The setup script does not install dependencies, so make sure to install prior dependencies, otherwise some features may not work.

+For iTerm2 colors, I've attached `colors.itermcolors`.
+Import it in iTerm2 preferences.

 ## Requirements

 * `neovim >= 0.6.0`, with neovim python support (`pip3 install neovim`).